keyboard_arrow_up

 The History of Filters

-In the 8th century, Arabian alchemist Gerber described the use of crude stills to purify water.
+In the 8th century, Arabian alchemist Gerber described crude distillation and purification methods that helped shape later water treatment practices.

-Reverse osmosis was first observed in a laboratory setting by Jean-Antoine Nollet in 1748, though it would take nearly two centuries before it became widely used.
+Reverse osmosis was observed in laboratory conditions by Jean-Antoine Nollet in 1748, long before the process became practical for modern membrane filtration and desalination systems.

 Separating Materials Through Filtration